biobakery/MetaPhlAn/README.md

 done
 ```

-After this step, you will have a folder "sams" containing the sam files and other MetaPhlAn2 output files.
+After this step, you will have a folder "sams" containing the sam files (\*.sam.bz2) and other MetaPhlAn2 output files.
 This step will take around 270 minutes.
 If you want to skip this step, you can download the sam files from the folder "sams" in [this link](https://www.dropbox.com/sh/m4na8wefp53j8ej/AABA3yVsG26TbB0t1cnBS9-Ra?dl=0).

 Step 3.
 Produce the consensus-marker files which are the input for MetaPhlAn2_Strainer:

-This step will reconstruct all species strains found in each sample and store them in a marker file (\*.markers).
+For each sample, this step will reconstruct all species strains found in it and store them in a marker file (\*.markers).
 Those strains are referred as *sample-reconstructed strains*.
 Additional details in generating consensus sequences can be found [here](http://samtools.sourceforge.net/mpileup.shtml).
 The commands to run are: